 The bill requires state Medicaid programs to also cover former foster youth who were placed in a legal guardianship with a kinship caregiver or were emancipated from foster care before the age of 18.
 The bill also repeals the provision that requires former foster youth to have been enrolled in a state Medicaid program while in foster care in order to qualify for Medicaid coverage until the age of 26.
 States must also establish Medicaid outreach and enrollment programs for former foster youth.

 Actions Timeline

-- Jun 3, 2019: Introduced in Senate - Jun 3, 2019: Read twice and referred to the Committee on Finance.
+- Jun 4, 2019: Referred to the Subcommittee on Health. - Jun 3, 2019: Introduced in House - Jun 3, 2019: Referred to the House Committee on Energy and Commerce.